 Admissions are made for Fall Semester only.
 On rare occasions, admission will be granted for the spring or summer session.

 - Submit the online application to the Graduate College and pay the $60 application fee by credit card ($100 for international applicants).

 - Submit supplemental materials required by your degree program.
 A few programs require materials be sent directly to them.
 However, almost all supplemental material can and should be uploaded from your Admissions Profile on ISIS, our online service center for applicants and students.

 - A statement of purpose

 The application requirement section of your Profile includes an electronic letter of recommendation feature.
 If your program of study requires letters of recommendation, you will be asked to give the contact information of your recommenders including their email on your Admissions Profile.
 The recommender will then get an email giving them instructions on how to upload the recommendation letter and/or form.

 - Your official academic records/transcripts (current and former UI students do not need to provide UI transcripts)

-- Your official GRE scores from Educational Testing Service (On the TOEFL, the Pharmacy departmental code is 0613).
+- Your official GRE scores from Educational Testing Service (On the GRE, the Pharmacy departmental code is 0613).

 - Once recommended for admission, international students must send a Financial Statement.